ReproNim/stat-repronim-module/_episodes/01-lesson-statistical-basis.md

 ---

-## Introduction: why do I need to know all this ?
+## Introduction: Why do I need to know all this?

 In our experience, you will not be able to think clearly about how "solid" the result you obtain without a sufficient background in statistics.
 Sometimes, you will think that this is taking you "too far".
 We truly do not think so, and if you bear with us long enough we hope that you will find this rewarding, and useful.